chef/chef-web-docs/chef_master/source/knife_common_options.rst

 ``--chef-zero-port PORT``
    The port on which chef-zero listens.

-   New in Chef Client 12.0.
+   Changed in Chef Client 12.0 to support specifying a range of ports.

 ``-d``, ``--disable-editing``
    Prevent the $EDITOR from being opened and accept data as-is.